andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 ```

 If this succeeds you should see a list of books in JSON format.
-Also try the same request with user credentials of 'peter.parker@example.com / parker'.

-__Question: What response would you expect here?__

-Finally also try same request without specifying any user:
+Also try same request without specifying any user:

 ```bash
 http localhost:9091/library-server/books